alainstalder/jexler/guide.md

 ## source code

-The source code is at GitLab: https://github.com/alainstalder/jexler
+The source code is at GitHub: https://github.com/alainstalder/jexler

 See there for instructions how to build.